candycanetrain/Air2d2-StarWars/Bugs_log.md

 - Error: Element type is invalid: expected a string (for built-in components) or a class/function (for composite components) but got: object.
 You likely forgot to export your component from the file it's defined in.
 -- need to export

+- Error: You must pass a component to the function returned by connect.
+Instead received {}
+  --